InsightDataScience/wheel-of-misfortune/misfortune3/README.md

-# Resource in the private subnet access the external internet
+# Allow instances in separate VPCs connect to each others RDS instances

 ## Contents